 BROOKLYN - More than 90 seniors from the Senior Center located in Brooklyn took part in the annual turkey soup luncheon last week.
 Harry Adams, President of the Board of Directors, was the chief chef, and wasn't about to disappoint his many followers.
-This has become an annual event that everyone looks forward to," said Adams.
-"Around here, we are a hearty can-do group who can accomplish anything we set our minds to!"
-Normally held inside the center accompanied by entertainment, this year's event was a drive-up and take your soup home to enjoy.
-The soup was packed cold with a roll and dessert in the bag.
-Seniors took their soup home to heat, which was a welcome meal on a very cold day, with temperatures only in the 20s.
-Several volunteers helped to make this program possible.
-Harry's wife Carol assisted in the kitchen, along with Diane Allen.
-Donald Manns helped peel all the vegetables, and Carolyn Logee, Marcia Manns, Dale Clark and John and Linda Warner packed the lunches to go.
-The senior center portion of the building is currently serving as a Northeast District Department of Health COVID vaccination clinic site during the week.
-For more information about the services and programs offered by QVSCC in the 10-town area, please call (860) Creation Church relaunches kids' program T H O M P S O N - Creation Church is pleased to announce that their Creation Kids program for children ages four to 11 has been relaunched at their 10:30 a.m. service time.
+"This has become an annual event that everyone looks forward to," said Adams.
+"Around here, we are a hearty Creation Church relaunches kids' program T H O M P S O N - Creation Church is pleased to announce that their Creation Kids program for children ages four to 11 has been relaunched at their 10:30 a.m. service time.
 This exciting Sunday morning program for children is led by Gale Norman, a former Special Education teacher in the Killingly School System, and wife of the pastor of Creation Church, Bernie Norman.
 Miss Gale, as the children call her, brings an incredible amount of teaching experience to this popular program for kids.
-She has a wonderful staff of teachers and teaching assistants, who aging experience each Sunday.
+She has a wonderful staff of teachers and teaching assistants, who make Creation Kids an enjoyable and encouraging experience each Sunday.